Thursday, February 12, 2009

 I’ve been thinking a lot about the kind of leader I want to become.
 I’ve been taking a realistic view of myself now and comparing it to who I want to become, and figuring out what’s keeping me from being that person.
 In a nutshell I want to be the leader that works like a well oiled machine; someone who knows how to work when it’s time to work, and play when it’s time to play and knows how to set those boundaries.
 Here are a few things that I feel are weaknesses of mine that I want to work on for the next few months.
 I’d like your advice.

 1. I find myself getting so emotionally overwhelmed with managerial housekeeping tasks that I feel like I need some kind of escape.
 That usually comes in the form of wasting time on the computer, or crunching useless numbers, or something like that.
-How do you manage the emotional part of being a leader?
+How do you manage the emotional part of being a leader?2.
+Time management has been a real struggle for me.
+Do you have any recommended books or other resources about how to manage time better?
+What do you do to help yourself stay structured with your time?

 3. In the pest control sales industry, the team spends a lot of time with each other.
 We not only work together, but we live together and play together.
 We spend almost all of our time together.
 I have a hard time separating business and personal stuff.
 It’s easy to become everyone’s friend, but I feel like I can’t make the switch to being the leader all the time.
 How do I maintain the respect of my team as their leader and still enjoy a good time with them as well?